 - The forms to fill out and send to the DVLA if the registered keeper or the vehicle itself undergoes a change.
 It also has sections to complete if the car is scrapped, or if it’s permanently exported.

 How do I change the address on my V5C logbook?

 It’s vital to keep your address current on your V5C logbook.
 If you forget, you can potentially be prosecuted by the DVLA and fined up to £1,000.
 But it could be even worse.

 Not only do reminders and forms for car tax get sent to the registered address for the vehicle, but so do speeding fines and other conviction notices.

 That means you might only discover you have no insurance and have convictions for speeding after you’ve tried to claim for an accident or theft!

-To change your address on the V5, you need to complete your new House Number and Address in Section 6 of the document.
+To change your address on the V5C logbook, you need to complete your new House Number and Address in Section 6 of the document.
 Then send the complete logbook to:

-Alternatively, if your tax is due within the next month, you can take your V5C to a post office that handles vehicle tax, and then update your address details at the same time.
-You’ll need to take a copy or photocopy of your MOT certificate along with you.
+Alternatively, if your tax is due within the next month, you can take your V5C to a post office that handles vehicle tax, and update your address at the same time.
+You’ll need a copy or photocopy of your MOT certificate.

-It’s not unusual to have lost or misplaced your vehicle logbook in the chaos of life – especially if you move house.
-So you might need to order a completely new replacement.
-You might also need one if you have bought a car and didn’t receive the V5C in your name within a minimum of at least four weeks.
+It’s not unusual to have lost or misplaced your V5C in the chaos of life — especially if you move house.
+So you might need to order a new replacement.
+You might also need one if you bought a car and didn’t receive the V5C in your name within four weeks.

 There’s a £25 cost to be issued with a new V5C vehicle logbook unless you’re a new keeper and still have the relevant section from the previous logbook, or it was destroyed by an insurance company as the vehicle has been categorised as C or S salvage.
 And you’ll need to complete a V62 Form to ‘Apply for a Vehicle Registration Form’, available here.